AnalogFeelings/godot-psx/README.md

 # License
 These shaders are licensed under the [MIT License](LICENSE).
-This license allows you to use these shaders in your game, even if its closed-source software.
+This license allows you to use these shaders in your game, even if its closed-source software, as long as you keep the license and copyright notices for these shaders.

 And of course, it goes without saying: